Sistine Chapel ceiling: Method

 The scaffolding needed to protect the chapel's existing wall frescoes and other decorations from falling debris and allow the religious services to continue below, but also to allow in air and some light from the windows below.
 The chapel's cornice, running around the room below the lunettes at the springing of the window arches themselves, supported the structure's oblique beams, while the carrying beams were set into the wall above the cornice using putlog holes.
 This open structure supported catwalks and the movable working platform itself, whose likely stepped design followed the contour of the vault.
 Beneath was a false ceiling that protected the chapel.
 Though some sunlight would have entered the workspace between the ceiling and the scaffolding, artificial light would have been required for painting, candlelight possibly influencing the appearance of the vivid colors used.

 Restoration overseer Fabrizio Mancinelli speculates that Michelangelo may have only installed scaffolding platforms in one half of the room at a time to cut the cost of timber and to allow light to pass through the uncovered windows.
 The areas of the wall covered by the scaffolding still appear as unpainted areas at the base of the lunettes.

 The evidence of the plaster laid for a day's work can be seen around the head and arm of this ignudo.

 The entire ceiling is a fresco, which is an ancient method for painting murals that relies upon a chemical reaction between damp lime plaster and water-based pigments to permanently fuse the work into the wall.
 Michelangelo had been an apprentice in the workshop of Domenico Ghirlandaio, one of the most competent and prolific of Florentine fresco painters, at the time that the latter was employed on a fresco cycle at Santa Maria Novella and whose work was represented on the walls of the Sistine Chapel.
 At the outset, the plaster, intonaco, began to grow mildew or mould because it was too wet.
 When Michelangelo despaired of continuing, the pope sent Giuliano da Sangallo, who explained how to remove the fungus.

-Because Michelangelo was painting alfresco, the plaster was laid in a new section every day, called a giornata.
+Because Michelangelo was painting al fresco, the plaster was laid in a new section every day, called a giornata.
 At the beginning of each session, the edges would be scraped away and a new area laid down.